sohamkakraa/React-Task-Tracker/README.md

 # Task Tracker App

-Task Tracker is a web application made for the sole purpose of understanding React.js and usage of json-server as a artifical back-end.
+Task Tracker is a web application made using React.js for frontend and MySQL, SpringBoot and TomCat server as backend.

 ## This project includes:
 - A header containing the title and an add Button.